About Mill Valley Refuse

 A Legacy of Quality Service for Over 118 Years

 Image of MVRS Ownership 2023: Jennifer Dami, Gene Della Zoppa, Alex Iavarone, and Dave Biggio.Mill Valley Refuse Service, established over 118 years ago, is an indispensable utility serving all of southern Marin, including Almonte, Alto, Belvedere, Corte Madera, Homestead, Mill Valley, Strawberry, Tiburon, and various unincorporated areas of Marin County.
-In addition to waste collection, the company offers a range of services, including debris boxes, street sweeping, storage boxes, and portable toilet rentals.
+In addition to waste collection, the company offers a range of services, including debris boxes, street sweeping, storage containers, and portable toilet rentals.
 With a team of 62 dedicated employees, a fleet of over 50 trucks, and an annual collection exceeding 86,000,000 pounds of garbage, recycling, and compost, the company plays a vital role in maintaining Marin’s environment.

 Throughout its history, Mill Valley Refuse Service has evolved with a strong family-oriented ethos, expanding its operations and welcoming new partners.
 Notable contributors include David Biggio (Davide’s son, retired in 2010), Chut Dami, Ray Dami (retired in 2022), Romolo Iavarone (retired in1996), Jim Iavarone (retired in 2021), and Dave Della Zoppa (retired in 2021).
 Presently, the company is led by a dynamic team of partners, including Dave Biggio (3rd generation), Gene Della Zoppa (3rd generation), Alex Iavarone (3rd generation), and Jennifer Dami, the company’s first woman partner and wife of Ray Dami.